The Gliogene® test is recommended for patients with gliomas

 | Papillary craniopharyngioma | BRAF |

-The test uses modern molecular techniques such as NGS, FISH and Real-time PCR.
+The test uses advanced molecular techniques such as NGS, FISH and Real-time PCR.

 These technologies allow the simultaneous analysis of molecular biomarkers which, in combination with histopathological findings, provide a comprehensive picture for the better clinical management of each patient.